lkuresevic/urban_sound_classifier/README.md

 ResNet CNNs are known for their powerful feature extraction capabilities due to their deep architectures and residual connections, and have proven to perform well at image classification tasks.
 We considered four variants:
-* • ResNet18: A relatively shallow network with 18 layers, often used as a baseline due to its lower computational complexity.
+* ResNet18: A relatively shallow network with 18 layers, often used as a baseline due to its lower computational complexity.
-* • ResNet34: Aslightly deeper version, still employing basic residual blocks but with increased depth for better feature extraction.
+* ResNet34: Aslightly deeper version, still employing basic residual block, but with increased depth for better feature extraction.
-  • ResNet50: Employs bottleneck blocks, increasing depth and feature rep resentation without a proportional increase in computation.
+* ResNet50: Employs bottleneck blocks, increasing depth and feature representation without a proportional increase in computation.
-  • ResNet101: The deepest model in our comparison, with 101 layers and bottleneck blocks, aimed at extracting the most detailed features.
+* ResNet101: The deepest model in our comparison, with 101 layers and bottleneck blocks, aimed at extracting the most detailed features.

 **3.1.1 Preliminary experiments**